hdima/erlport.org/src/docs/python.rst

 also get some unexpected messages which probably should be ignored and in case of any error in the message handler the whole instance will be shut down.*

-To demonstrate message sending from Erlang to Python first create the following module in the current directory in a file ``handler.py``:
+To demonstrate message sending from Erlang to Python we will first create the following module in the current directory in a file ``handler.py``:

 .. sourcecode:: python